 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

-Today, beekeepers have to contend with diseases, pests as well as state and federal regulations governing the beekeeping industry.
-Terramycin helps beekeepers control one of the most significant diseases of honey bees – the American foulbrood (AFB) disease.
-This guide takes you through use of Terramycin in its powder form to help bees weather the disease in the beehive.
+Terramycin powder helps beekeepers control one of the most significant diseases of honey bees – the American foulbrood (AFB) disease.
+Today, beekeepers have to contend with diseases, and pests as well as state and federal regulations governing the beekeeping industry.
+This guide takes you through the use of Terramycin in its powder form to help bees weather the disease in the beehive.
 Beekeeping has become an important agricultural practice raking in millions of dollars each year from sales of honey and other bee products.
 However, unlike some decades back, establishing and running an apiary is no longer a simple affair.
-The days when the main concern of beekeepers was simply establishing honey bee colonies are long gone.
+The days when the main concern of us beekeepers was simply establishing honeybee colonies are long gone.

 Control of Diseases in Beekeeping

 Dealing with disease and pest infestations are, perhaps, the main challenges beekeepers have to contend with.
 Diseases and pests, if not controlled, can damage honey bee colonies and in some instances wipe them out completely.
 In other instances, the products from pest or disease-infested apiaries may not be allowed into the market as they violate state and federal regulations governing the sale and use of such products.